 Oh, yes!
 I am nearly at the end of the first draft of a very different novel, set in the future, that explores the possible and unexpected consequences of what we are doing now on future generations.
 It has humorous twists and is written quite differently – but that’s a surprise.
 The main character is male, young and a genius, so he definitely can’t be associated with me!
 Some characters never find a name.
 I’m entering the last part of the book and still haven’t found his name.
 Maybe he will remain just ‘G’.
 In 2012 I plan to start a work featuring the life of my grandfather, born in 1893 on a boat returning from India.
 He lived for over 80 years during the most rapid and far-reaching technological and social changes in human existence.
 He was the youngest son of a family that for five generations lived and worked in India – his grandfather designed the city of Allahabad and his uncle was knighted for his work as an engineer for the early 20th-century durbars in Dehli.

 I have also been asked to write down stories I told two young American girls about their pony.
-I promised them I would, but still haven’t found time to do it.
-Perhaps this year.
-I hope so.
+I promised them I would, but

 There are other stories that I should like to start working on, but I shall concentrate on these projects first.